ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 $ sstat --jobs=your_job-id
 ```

-By default, sstat will pull up significantly more information than
-what would be needed in the command's default output.
+The default output from `sstat` may not include all the information you need.
 To remedy this,
 we can use the `--format` flag to choose what we want in our
 output.
 The format flag takes a list of comma-separated variables
 that specify output data: